bwu62/stat240-revamp/docs/05-data-exploration.md

 Descriptive statistics are a good place to start, but usually plotting your data visually is the best way to fully understand your dataset down to its core.
 In this next chapter, we will cover a variety of common plot types that are most useful for exploratory analysis.

-When studying each plot type, it's
+When studying each plot type, it's important to keep the following questions in mind:

+ 1. What kind of data is appropriate for this plot?
+ 2. How to create this plot?
+ 3. How to interpret this plot?

+###